 A Family Trip to Velankanni

-I’ll share all the lessons learnt in my current blog but first, let me provide you a few essential details about Velankanni.
-These will prove extremely useful for first time travelers.
+I’ll share all the lessons learnt in my current blog but first, let me provide you with a few essential details about Velankanni.
+These will prove extremely useful for first-time travelers.

 Important Travel Information about Velankanni